hellkirl/cs2522/README.md

-# algorithms_and_data_structures
+# Algorithms and Data Structures
-All scripts of the course 'Algorithms and Data Structures' are written in Python
+All scripts of the course 'Algorithms and Data Structures' are written in Python.
+You can compare your code to mine or share your opinion.
+Have fun!